Primes with restricted digits: Exceptional minor arcs

 \section{Exceptional minor arcs}

 In this section we reduce Proposition \ref{prpstn:Exceptional} to the task of establishing Proposition \ref{prpstn:LatticeBound} and Proposition \ref{prpstn:LineBound}, given below.
-We do this by making use of the bilinear structure $\mathbf{1}_{\mathcal{R}}(n)$ which is supported on integers of the form $n_1n_2$ with $n_1$ of convenient size, and then showing that if these resulting bilinear expressions are large then the Fourier frequencies must lie in a smaller additively structured set.
+We do this by making use of the bilinear structure of $\Lambda_{\mathcal{R}_X}(n)$ which is supported on integers of the form $n_1n_2$ with $n_1$ of convenient size, and then showing that if these resulting bilinear expressions are large then the Fourier frequencies must lie in a smaller additively structured set.
 Propositions \ref{prpstn:LatticeBound} and \ref{prpstn:LineBound} then show that we have superior Fourier distributional estimates inside such sets.
 Thus we conclude that the bilinear sums are always small.
-To make the bilinear bound explicit, we establish the following lemma as an intermediate step. \begin{lmm}[Bilinear sum bound] Let $\mathcal{F}=\mathcal{F}(Q,E)$ be given by
+To make the bilinear bound explicit, we establish the following lemma, from which Proposition \ref{prpstn:Exceptional} follows quickly. \begin{lmm}[Bilinear sum bound] Let $N,M,Q\ge 1$ and $E$ satisfy $X^{9/25}\le N\le X^{17/40}$, $Q\le X^{1/2}$, $NM\le 1000X$ and $E\le 100X^{1/2}/Q$, and either $E\ge 1/X$ or $E=0$.
+Let $\mathcal{F}=\mathcal{F}(Q,E)$ be given by

 Then for any complex 1-bounded complex sequences $\alpha_n,\beta_m,\gamma_a$ we have